 An alternative approach to setting the benefit levels is to use optimal taxation approach to adjust the benefit so that the disincentives effects are minimized, and the redistribution is maximized (Coady and Le, 2020).
 It sets the design choices for SA-CT within a broader context of taxes and benefits.

-The calculation of the transfer size directly affects recipients’ incentive to take up work.
+For beneficiaries in working age, the calculation of the transfer size directly affects recipients’ incentive to take up work.
 The take-up of work and the build-up of assets can be incentivized through special adjustments to benefit formulae, such as “tapering” of the level of income at which social transfers are withdrawn, the introduction of a disregard for the accumulation of certain assets, the payment of bonuses when work is resumed again or through income disregards in the means test (Lindert at al. 2021).
 However, care must also be taken to treat people of similarly low income in the same way and to not overly advantage the beneficiaries of a social assistance program over the working person not included in the program (Immervoll et al 2015).

 Available evidence reviewed in Bastagli et al 2016 does not reveal significant impact from the existing transfers in developing countries on the incentives to participate in the labor market.
+On the contrary, the benefit often seems to facilitate access to income generating activities in the first place.
 However, such concerns are widespread and documenting their presence and degree for the assessed SA-CT is a useful input to the analysis of characteristics of its design.

 In some cases setting the benefit amounts goes beyond material deprivation or poverty and includes aspects of social inclusion, empowerment, quality of life, and investing in and preserving household assets (including human capital).
-Specific formulation may include supplementing income for low-income households, replacing income for those who aren’t working (because they are unemployed, disabled, or elderly), replacing children’s incomes to reduce child labor and support schooling, supporting investments in human capital, and so forth.
+Specific formulation may include supplementing income for low-income households, replacing income for those who aren’t working (because they are unemployed, pregnant, disabled, or elderly), replacing children’s incomes to reduce child labor and support schooling, supporting investments in human capital, and so forth.
 These have immediate implications for benefit amounts.

 For example, in setting the benefit level in Mexico’s Prospera (Opportunidades) several considerations have been taken into account.
 The design of benefits aimed to provide families with a subsidy for each child and adolescent who attends school, with the goal of preventing families from focusing their efforts on some children to the detriment of others (and avoiding possible gender discrimination).
 It granted larger subsidies as students advance in their education, particularly at the age at which higher dropout rates are observed.
 This sought to offset the higher opportunity costs of staying in school versus working, to encourage young people to continue their education.
 At the same time the program designers were very sensitive to the concerns that cash transfer may promote higher fertility and exacerbate the poverty cycle.
 They therefore established a monetary limit on the total amount of benefits a household can receive.
 Families with primary and secondary school students could not receive more than 1,825 Mexican pesos (US$115.20) per month, while the limit for a family with college-level students is 2,945 pesos (US$185.80) per month (Ibarrarán 2017, Fiszbein et al 2009).